-- Eight-10 weeks, 16-20 practices.
-Of the 16-20 practices during the Development Season, Hockey Saskatchewan recommends that 8-10 practices are done with a certified skating instructor. - The remaining 8-12 practices should have emphasis on individual skills.
+- Eight (8) to Ten (10) weeks consisting of 16-20 practices.
+Of the 16-20 practices during the Development Season, Hockey Saskatchewan recommends that 8-10 practices be done with a certified skating instructor. - The remaining 8-12 practices should have an emphasis on individual skills.